 At the end of the last paragraph, I addressed the Audio by Van Alstine SET 120 Control Amplifier as just that—an amplifier.
-It is not an integrated amplifier in technical terms, though in practical terms it functions exactly like one.
-There are good reasons for my beholding to this terminology, as it relates to sound and even more as a case-of-use nitpick.
+It is not an integrated amplifier, though in practical terms it functions exactly like one.
+There are reasons for highlighting this distinction as it relates to sound, and even more as a case-of-use nitpick.

-On the outside: the Audio by Van Alstine SET 120 Control Amplifier starts with the black metal chassis.
+On the outside: the Audio by Van Alstine SET 120 Control Amplifier starts with a rugged black metal chassis.
 A casework borrowed from the Audio by Van Alstine Vision RB Preamplifier.
-Behind the fascia of the new control amplifier, only the source selector, a headphone output, and power switch that remain from the aforementioned preamplifier.
+Behind the fascia of the new control amplifier only the source selector, headphone output, and power switch remain.
 No standby mode.
-No remote.
+No remote option.

 On the inside: the Audio by Van Alstine SET 120 Control Amplifier is a hand built, point-to-point wired, Single-Ended Transistor voltage amplifier which offers 60 Watts per channel stereo into 8 Ohm loads, and “much more” (as stated on the website) into 4 Ohm loads.
-It is a class-A/B design with a high bias towards class-A, which is safe way of saying it’s class-A for the first 10 Watts.
+It is a class-A/B design with a high bias class-A for the first 10 Watts.
 If those specs sounds familiar, you might already be a fan of the Audio by Van Alstine brand.
-Yes, the amplifier stage is borrowed from the existing Vision SET 120 Power Amplifier ($899 USD).
-Different from the Vision-series amplifier is an added 6dB of gain applied at the amplifier’s input stage, post source selector and volume control.
-Now, I am sure you have always wanted a to own hand-built, point-to-point wired, SET amplifier.
-But did you expect it be transistor-based?
-I didn’t.
+Yes, the amplifier stage is borrowed from the existing Vision SET 120 Power Amplifier (itself just $899 USD).
+Different from the basic amplifier is an added 6dB of gain applied at the amplifier’s input stage, downstream of the source selector and volume control.

-For more detailed insight on the design of the Van Alstine Single Ended Transistor (SET) amplifier, I turn now to our burgeoning “technical editor” to be, Grover Neville.
+For additional insight on the circuit design of the Van Alstine Single Ended Transistor (SET) amplifier, I turned to our burgeoning “technical editor to be”, Grover Neville.

 Technical Commentary by Grover Neville, Contributor